 Advocates of corporal punishment in schools believe that it offers an immediate solution to indiscipline.
-They maintain that students quickly get back to classroom learning after corporal punishment, thereby arguing that it is better than other forms of punishment like suspending the student from school (Bauer 289).
-These advocates add that suspending a student out of school removes the student from the educational activities and processes hence giving the students a free holiday.
-To further support their stand, they argue that corporal punishment saves a lot of staff time that otherwise, would have been used in controlling detention classes, supervising in school suspension, or managing the administration that concerns these kinds of punishments.
+They maintain that students quickly get back to classroom learning after corporal punishment, thereby arguing that it is better than other forms of punishment, like suspending the student from school (Bauer 289).
+These advocates add that suspending a student out of school removes the student from the educational activities and processes, hence giving the students a free holiday.
+To further support their stand, they argue that corporal punishment saves a lot of staff time that otherwise would have been used in controlling detention classes, supervising in-school suspension, or managing the administration that concerns these kinds of punishments.
 These advocates for school corporal punishment also assert that parents often complain due to the inconveniencies caused by penalties or punishments like detention or suspension.

-Oponents of school corporal punishment on the other hand, argue that according to research findings, the use of corporal punishment in schools is not the most effective way of managing the behavior of the students.
+Opponents of school corporal punishment, on the other hand, argue that according to research findings, the use of corporal punishment in schools is not the most effective way of managing the behavior of the students.
 Rather, they advocate for other positive means of ensuring behavior management among the students (Dupper &Amy 245).
 These studies, they claim, have revealed that corporal punishment is linked to adverse psychological, physical, and educational effects.
-For instance, it has been reported that corporal punishment leads to increased hostile and destructive behavior, vandalism, reduced attention span, poor school performance, increased rate of drop out, low self-esteem, school phobia and hence school avoidance, anxiety, depression, somatic complaints, suicide, and revenge against teacher.
+For instance, it has been reported that corporal punishment leads to increased hostile and destructive behavior, vandalism, reduced attention span, poor school performance, increased rate of drop out, low self-esteem, school phobia and hence school avoidance, anxiety, depression, somatic complaints, suicide, and revenge against the teacher.

-According to these opponents, other disciplinary methods are far much better and more effective than corporal punishment.
-Most of them view corporal punishment as a tantamount to abuse or violence(Dupper &Amy 247).
+According to these opponents, other disciplinary methods are far better and more effective than corporal punishment.
+Most of them view corporal punishment as tantamount to abuse or violence (Dupper &Amy 247).
 In addition, they believe that students receiving corporal punishment at school may develop a tendency to masochism and cruelty.
-However, this argument was disputed by a psychologist, Sigmund Freud, who experimented and reported that when beating or being beaten was linked to a sexual interest, then it developed during early childhood stage(Dupper &Amy 248).
+However, this argument was disputed by a psychologist, Sigmund Freud, who experimented and reported that when beating or being beaten was linked to a sexual interest, then it developed during the early childhood stage (Dupper &Amy 248).
 Sigmund found that such beating was hardly related to real experiences of punishment.

-According toKhan (7), corporal punishment is limited to the age of a student.
-He argues that corporal punishment should be applied to students between the age of three and ten years(Khan 8).
-Beyond the age of ten, this type of punishment is not as effective as other methods of punishment like suspension and detention in schools.
-To support his argument, he explains that because the brain of a young child is not fully developed, the child is not able to reason out with his teacher or parent(Khan 9).
-Rather, such a child only have an understanding of here and now.
+According to Khan (7), corporal punishment is limited to the age of a student.
+He argues that corporal punishment should be applied to students between the ages of three and ten years(Khan 8).
+Beyond the age of ten, this type of punishment is not as effective as other methods of punishment, like suspension and detention in schools.
+To support his argument, he explains that because the brain of a young child is not fully developed, the child is not able to reason with his teacher or parent(Khan 9).
+Rather, such a child only has an understanding of the here and now.
 This implies that if such a child is engaged in an unacceptable behavior, pain will be the most effective consequence.
-Therefore, in his view, teachers who fail to use corporal punishment on students at their tender age, will have difficulties in handling these students in their later stages of development.
+Therefore, in his view, teachers who fail to use corporal punishment on students at their tender age will have difficulties in handling these students in their later stages of development.

 Annotated Bibliography for Corporal Punishment in Schools